cksystemsteaching/selfie/README.md

 Well, most of us do not have access to RISC-V hardware, at least not yet.
 We can nevertheless run RISC-U code using an *emulator* which is software that mimics actual hardware.
 For example, RISC-U code including selfie runs on the popular emulator [QEMU](https://www.qemu.org).
 By the way, the difference between *emulation* and *simulation* is important.
 Emulation *reproduces* exact functionality (but not performance) whereas simulation *approximates* behavior.
 Both methods are usually slower than the real thing but there are ways to make them faster.
 For example, an emulator typically uses interpretation, which is slow, but can also use compilation by translating at least parts of the code to machine code that can run directly on the machine without interpretation (in software).
 QEMU does that.
 In any case, it is impossible for any code to know if it is running on hardware or an emulator, assuming hardware and emulator are sound, and the code has no way of checking the progress of real time.

-> RISC-U emulation with mipster
+> RISC-U emulation with `mipster`

-Selfie implements an emulator called *mipster* that just supports RISC-U based on the RISC-U interpreter that we mentioned before.
+Selfie implements an emulator called `mipster` that just supports RISC-U based on the RISC-U interpreter that we mentioned before.
 Older versions of selfie emulated *MIPS*, an ISA preceding RISC-V, hence the name.
-We employ mipster throughout the book for a number of reasons.
-First of all, the design of mipster is simple and educational.
-In fact, right below we use mipster code to explain emulation.
-Then, we use mipster to explain algorithmic complexity and performance in more detail than before, ultimately leveraging the fact that mipster can execute mipster.
+We employ `mipster` throughout the book for a number of reasons.
+First of all, the design of `mipster` is simple and educational.
+In fact, right below we use `mipster` code to explain emulation.
+Then, we use `mipster` to explain algorithmic complexity and performance in more detail than before, ultimately leveraging the fact that `mipster` can execute `mipster`.
 After EBNF defining EBNF, this is our second example of self-referentiality.
-Lastly, for simplicity and our convenience, we use mipster, rather than actual hardware or other emulators, for executing RISC-U code in all our examples.
-We already ran mipster before using the `-m` option, for example:
+Lastly, for simplicity and our convenience, we use `mipster`, rather than actual hardware or other emulators, for executing RISC-U code in all our examples.
+We already ran `mipster` before using the `-m` option, for example:

 ```bash
 ./selfie -c selfie.c -m 1
 ```

 We go through this invocation step by step.
 Selfie first compiles `selfie.c` to RISC-U code as instructed by the `-c` option.
 After that, selfie creates, in software, an *instance* or *context* of a RISC-U machine with 1MB of physical memory, as instructed by the `-m 1` option, loads the compiled RISC-U code into the machine's main memory, prepares program counter and stack, as discussed before, and then starts executing the loaded code.
 When done, selfie prints a profile of what happened during execution, and then exits.
 The `-d 1` option is similar to the `-m 1` option except that all executed instructions are also printed on the console.
-Selfie implements the above routine in the procedures `selfie_run`, `boot_loader`, and `mipster`.
+Selfie implements the compilation in the procedure `selfie_compile` and emulation in the procedure `selfie_run`.

 > Machine context for emulation

 Selfie maintains what we call a *machine context* for emulating a RISC-U machine.
 Look for that term in the source code of selfie.
 A machine context essentially gathers all information about the state of a RISC-U machine, in particular, the values of all registers and the program counter, and the values of all machine words stored in main memory.
 There is also some concurrency and memory management information that we explain in the computing chapter.
-The `selfie_run` procedure essentially creates a machine context, then initializes the context by calling the `boot_loader` procedure, and finally executes the context by calling the `mipster` procedure.
+The `selfie_run` procedure essentially creates a machine context, then initializes the context by calling the procedure `boot_loader`, and finally executes the context by calling the procedure `mipster`.

-> Physical memory of mipster
+> Physical memory of `mipster`

 There are a two points that we should mention here before focusing on code execution.
 By 1MB of physical memory we mean the amount of main memory that is available for storage, not for addressing.
 A RISC-U machine always has 4GB of main memory address space but usually much less physical memory.
-However, mipster tolerates the executed code to access up to twice the amount of available physical memory, making it easier to invoke mipster with just an estimate of how much memory is actually needed.
+However, `mipster` tolerates the executed code to access up to twice the amount of available physical memory, making it easier to invoke `mipster` with just an estimate of how much memory is actually needed.
 Try, for example, self-compilation of selfie with 2MB rather than 3MB of physical memory:

 ```bash
 ./selfie -c selfie.c -m 2 -c selfie.c